 U.S. Added 304,000 Jobs In January; Shutdown Boosts Unemployment To 4 Percent

-Job growth picked up for the 100th consecutive month in January even as hundreds of thousands of federal workers were furloughed during the partial government shutdown.
+Job growth picked up for the 100th consecutive month in January even as hundreds of thousands of federal workers were furloughed during the partial government shutdown, the Labor Department said Friday.

-Employers added 304,000 jobs last month and the unemployment rate inched up to 4.0 percent due to the shutdown, the Labor Department said.
-The increase in jobs topped analysts' expectations — and the 223,000 average monthly gain in 2018.
+Employers added 304,000 jobs last month — topping analysts' expectations and the 223,000 average monthly gain in 2018.
 The string of job growth underscored the long economic expansion since the Great Recession.

+The unemployment rate inched up to 4 percent and the shutdown contributed to the uptick, the department said.

 Loading...